Blosc/blogsite/posts/ndim-reductions.rst

 |   :align: center                                         |    :align: center                                   |
 +----------------------------------------------------------+-----------------------------------------------------+

 To achieve Blosc2 and NumPy working in parallel, Blosc2 needs to decompress several chunks prior to NumPy performing the reduction operation.
 The decompressed chunks are stored on a queue, waiting for further processing; this is why Blosc2 needs to handle several (3 or 4) chunks simultaneously, so using a chunk size that is a fraction (1/3, 1/4) of L3 is normally a good thing for performance.
 In the case above, Blosc2 has chosen 8 MB for the chunk size, which is near to 1/4 of the L3 cache size and hence, a good compromise for the L3 cache size (36 MB) of our CPU (Intel 13900K).
-Also, when we have chosen the chunk size to be (100, 100, 100), the chunk size continued to be 8 MB, so size is still optimal for the L3 cache.
+Also, when we have chosen the chunk size to be (100, 100, 100), the chunk size continued to be 8 MB, and hence, still optimal for the L3 cache.

 So, it is not that Blosc2 is faster than NumPy, but rather that *it is allowing NumPy to leverage the CPU cache more efficiently*.
 Having said this, we still need some explanation on why the performance can be so different along the X, Y, and Z axes, specially for the first chunk shape (automatic) above.
 Let's see this in the next section.

 Performing reductions on 3D arrays
 ----------------------------------